-The AFRUCA Centre also aims to fill the skills gap that exists among agencies and their staff working with black African children through the provision of a range of specialised services for statutory and non-statutory agencies in the region.
+The AFRUCA Centre also aims to fill the skills gap that exists among agencies and their staff working with BME children through the provision of a range of specialised services for statutory and non-statutory agencies in the region.
 Such services include the provision of training programmes, research and publications to provide knowledge on key issues.

 Our premises at Phoenix Mill in Ancoats Manchester affords the Centre a good opportunity to serve as a community centre, accommodating our increasing staff team, holding community activities, serving as contact points for families and hosting a range of programmes and activities in collaboration with other agencies, especially the statutory sector.

-On top of all AFRUCA projects happening at the centre, it is also a place where African parents come to talk about issues that affect their parenting in the UK with access to a range of literature that helps them to understand the expectations of them as parents in the UK.
+On top of all AFRUCA projects happening at the centre, it is also a place where BME parents come to talk about issues that affect their parenting in the UK with access to a range of literature that helps them to understand the expectations of them as parents in the UK.

 We hold consultative meetings with the communities that we work with at the centre and provide a one to one support service for parents and professionals.

 The vision for the Centre is to achieve better protection for BME children from harmful cultural and religious practices so they can fulfil their potentials.

 Opening hours and Emergency contacts – 9:00am to 18:00pm (Monday to Friday), 0161 205 92 74 /0786 4650808 (Emergency Contact)

 Ongoing Services at AFRUCA Centre